Bachelor of Engineering (Honours)

 If you have undertaken higher education studies after secondary schooling, you will need to meet all the following criteria to be considered for admission to this degree:

-• successful completion of at least two bachelor level or above units (AQF Level 7 or equivalent)
+• successful completion of at least two bachelor level or above units (AQF Level 7 or equivalent) with a minimum WAM of 60 or equivalent

-• evidence of mathematical ability (equivalent to that of the Year 12 maths prerequisite)
+• evidence of mathematical ability (equivalent to that of the Year 12 maths prerequisite).

 Vocational education